RayJune/indexeddb-crud/README.md

 function doSomething(data) {
   console.log(data);
 }

+// If you have only 1 objectSotre, suggest use the default storeName DB.getItem(1, doSomething);

-var storeName = 'list';
+// or pass storeName explicitly var storeName = 'list';
 DB.getItem(1, doSomething, storeName);
-// or use the default storeName
-DB.getItem(1, doSomething);
 ```

 * the key should be a number, which matched to db's id